 Open the PGN and count how many opening moves match standard theory.
 This is one of the most accessible rating tells:

 Explore FireChess's opening explorer to see which lines are most common at each rating level.
+Our guide to chess opening principles covers the foundational ideas behind these moves.
 The data confirms that 1800+ players play mainline openings while sub-1400 players drift into offbeat lines much earlier.

 Endgame Technique: Where Rating Gaps Widen